andrewpareles/void-editor/extensions/void/README.md

 ## Greptile

--
+- Ideally we'd auto-detect

-# Design principles
+## Design principles

 - Least amount of eye movement necessary; if user presses submit, show them the message where they submitted

-## Naming conventions

-- types: CamelCase

-- variables and functions: camelCase

-- private variables: _camelCase

 # Run

-To run/test this extension, run `npm run build` and then hit F5 (or hit the restart button if the extension is already running).
+To run this extension alone, open it up in an editor on its own, run `npm run build`, and hit F5.

 ## Note on using React

-VS Code does not support React out of the box.
-To get around this, we convert all of our React code into native javascript code at build time (`npm run build`).
+To support React, we build all our React code into native javascript build time (`npm run build`).
 For example, the sidebar is written in React `sidebar/index.tsx` but compiled into `dist/sidebar/index.js` and `dist/sidebar/styles.css` on build.